NENA911/NG911GISDataModel/flatfile_templates/vendor_arcgispro/v2.0a/README.md

 tested.

-Due to the reorganization of the repo, it is expected the example code WILL NOT run without repathing to new folder locations.
+Due to the reorganization of the repo, it is expected the example code WILL NOT run without repathing code references to new folder locations.

 ---